What is endometriosis: causes to recognise

-Endometriosis is a chronic, progressive inflammatory disease in which cells similar to those that line the inside of the uterus ( endometrium ) are found outside the uterine cavity, in abnormal locations such as the ovaries, fallopian tubes, peritoneum, bladder, or intestine.
+Endometriosis is a chronic and progressive inflammatory disease in which cells similar to those lining the inside of the uterus (endometrium) are found outside the uterine cavity, in abnormal locations such as the ovaries, fallopian tubes, peritoneum, bladder, or intestine.

-These ectopic endometrial cells respond to the same hormones as the menstrual cycle each month: they thicken, shed, and bleed.
-However, because they cannot exit the body as normal menstrual flow does, they cause internal microbleeding, inflammation, pain, and the formation of scar tissue (adhesions) .
+These ectopic endometrial cells respond every month to the same hormones of the menstrual cycle: they thicken, break down, and bleed.
+However, because they cannot exit the body as with normal menstrual flow, they cause internal micro-hemorrhages, inflammation, pain, and the formation of scar tissue (adhesions).

-Over time, these endometrial lesions can invade nearby organs, alter the mobility of pelvic organs, compromise bowel and urinary function, and cause chronic pain even in the absence of menstruation.
+Over time, these endometriotic foci can invade nearby organs, alter the mobility of pelvic organs, impair bowel and urinary function, and cause chronic pain even in the absence of menstruation.

-Endometriosis is a multisystem and underestimated disease, often confused with “painful menstruation” and therefore diagnosed years late.
+Endometriosis is a multisystemic and underestimated disease, often mistaken for "painful menstruation" and therefore diagnosed years late.

-The causes of endometriosis are not yet fully understood, but a multifactorial origin is recognized.
+The causes of endometriosis are not yet fully understood, but a multifactorial origin is recognised.
 The main factors involved include:

 -